roomate/Lattice-Boltzmann-Method/README.md

 ## TP1: Pulse of pressure

 The first term is dedicated to solve the transport equation with a pression pulse as initial condition.
 For this simple case, the analytical solution is known, that is perfect for benchmarking.
 In this simple set-up, you do not need to use high order methods involving viscosity or heat transfer, first order are enough.
+On the order, from left to right, you can find respectively the initial condition for the pulse of pressure, the numerical propagation of the latter, and finally the analytical solution.

 <img src="./img/TP1/CI.PNG" width="350" height="200"> <img src="./img/TP1/propag.PNG" width="350" height="200">   <img src="./img/TP1/theo.PNG" width="350" height="200">
 ## TP2: Moving cavity
 This labs starts the real deal.
 Consider a box-like cavity, filled with a fluid, and move at uniform speed the top side.As a result, the whole fluid inside the box, by viscous effects, will start moving similarly to a vortex, around a center point.
 For the amount of code written, the result is quite convincing.
+At least for small Reynolds, you observe that ffor high Reynolds, the simulation does not yields relevant results anymore.
+This behaviour was expected, because the low order approximation is only valid for low Reynold number.
+The movement is however laminar for small Reynolds number, the velocity line are well defined and locally parallel.

 ![For low Reynolds numbers](./img/TP2/1st.PNG)  ![Middle Reynolds numbers](./img/TP2/2nd.PNG)   ![High Reynolds numbers](./img/TP2/3rd.PNG)